woadey/woadey.github.io/content/posts/htb/tier2/index.md

 ![qwerty](images/qwerty.png#center)

 After looking around, the only thing that seemed potentially vulnerable on the webpage was the `search` feature.
-This could be injectible via `sqlmap`.
+This could be injectable via `sqlmap`.
 I first threw the website into `burpsuite`, copied the `GET` request of the search, and then saved this to a file called `get.request`.

 ```sh
 sqlmap -r get.request -p search